8th May, 2024

 The second criteria, and possibly the more common of the two under the latest version of the regulations, is 500 person days.

-A person day is one persons working day.
+A person day is one person's working day.
 Each day a person works, they clock up one person day under CDM.

+If you have a project that is 25 working days, and you have 2 people working each of those days, then you would reach 50 person days.
 Some projects have more than one shift per day, for example, a day shift and a night shift.
 So in one day, if you have 10 people on the day shift and 10 people on the night shift, you would have 20 person days.

-The same rules apply to person days as they do under working days.
+The same rules apply to person days as they do to working days.
 Partial days count as working days.
 However, to calculate these as person days, you multiply your working days by the number of people on site.
-If somebody works for an hour on a Saturday, that's one person day.
-If two people work for an hour on a Saturday, that's 2 person days.

 A project lasting 20 days does not pass the threshold in the working day test.
 However, if that project was expected to have 40 people on site each day, or 20 people working days and 20 people working nights, then the project would have 800 person days of construction work and would be notifiable.
+(20 days x 40 workers = 800 person days).

 Too much math?
 Use our free CDM notification calculator to find out if your construction project is notifiable!